-The Victorian Government will also provide land tax relief to residential landlords who provide rent relief to eligible tenants.
+The Victorian Government also provide land tax relief to residential landlords who provide rent relief to eligible tenants.

 To understand the process involved for landlords and tenants under the commercial tenancy relief scheme, please see the process for commercial tenancy page.

 You can apply for free mediation with the VSBC to resolve your rent dispute, making sure you include a copy of your or your tenant’s lease.